-With the events of 9/11 a new chapter of the protest movement was written.
-Just as protests singers in the past targeted Vietnam & the Nixon administration, during the 2000s, the Iraq war and the Bush administration became the new targets of choice.
-Also, just as with past protests songs civil rights continues to be a commonly addressed subject as well.
+With the events of 9/11, a new chapter of the protest movement was written.
+Just as protests singers in the past targeted Vietnam and the Nixon Administration, during the 2000s, the Iraq war and the Bush Administration became the new targets of choice.
+Also, just as with past protests songs, civil rights continues to be a commonly addressed subject as well.

 Here is a list of the top 10 protests songs of the 2000s protest movement.
 Feel free to protest the list and let me know which songs you feel were unjustly excluded.